Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

+## 2021-08-14
+* Added tool to auto swap seealso entries (useful for when the parent entry for a list of duplicates has changed)

 ## 2021-08-04
 * Amended auto-WebPage types in structured data handler
 * Assigned url to WebPage types lacking an url